 - Find the “boost post button” on your organic post

-- Select your goal according to your business objectives: messages, engagement, drive traffic to your website, leads, calls, or Facebook will choose for you
+- Select your goal according to your business objectives: messages, audience engagement, drive traffic to your website, leads, calls, or Facebook will choose for you

 - Choose your call to action